AppDaemon/appdaemon/docs/APPGUIDE.rst

 Home Assistant service returns a value.

 Specifically for Home Assistant service calls there is also an optional ``timeout`` value that specifies how long to wait for the response from Home Assistant before returning to the app with an error.
-There are a couple of other timers in AppDaemon that are related and will give information on slow service.
+There are a couple of other timers already in AppDaemon that are related and will give information on slow service.

 * The callback tracking timer will issue warnings if a callback takes longer than 10 seconds to return
-* The internall function timer will cancel any task that takes longer than 60 seconds.
+* The internal function timer will cancel any task that takes longer than 60 seconds.

 With the above in mind, the default timeout for the Home Assitant service call has been set to 30 seconds to fall in between these 2 values so that in most cases for a slow service call you will get warnings from the callback tracking, but the call will cleanly timeout before AppDaemon is forced to cancel it for it's own internal housekeeping.
 If you set the timeout value higher,